-Mexico went through a series of political transitions and conflict that led to single-party rule by what became the Partido Revolucionario Institucional (Institutional Revolutionary Party, or PRI) from 1929-2000 (see p.
-11-13 of History and Myth).
-While democratic today, Mexico's political environment has become polarized as a result of differing approaches to address economic inequality (see p.
-4 of Economics and Resources) and hostility among politicians due to accusations of corruption.
+Mexico went through a series of political transitions and conflict that led to single-party rule by what became the Partido Revolucionario Institucional (Institutional Revolutionary Party, or PRI) from 1929-2000 (see History and Myth).
+While democratic today, Mexico's political environment has become polarized as a result of differing approaches to address economic inequality (see Economics and Resources) and hostility among politicans due to accusations of corruption.
 While Mexico's criminal code prohibits bribery of public officials and representatives, corruption is widespread.
-In a 2023 corruption perceptions index, Mexico ranked 126 of 180 countries, tied with El Salvador.
+In a 2024 corruption perceptions index, Mexico ranked 140 of 180 countries, higher than Guatemala.

-While the PRI's power weakened in the late 20th and early 21st centuries, partly due to charges of corruption and an economic crisis (see p.
-3-4 of Economics and Resources), it remained influential.
-After the Partido de Acción Nacional (National Action Party, or PAN) won the presidential election in 2000, the
+While the PRI's power weakened in the late 20th and early 21st centuries, partly due to charges of corruption and an economic crisis (see Economics and Resources), it remained influential.
+After the Partido de Acción Nacional (National Action Party, or PAN) won the presidential election in 2000, the PRI, PAN, and left-wing, anti-neoliberal, populist party in 2014.